gersonbarbosa7/api-python-semantic-search/README.md

 ### USAGE: POST request to `/search` endpoint

 To search the database using the `/search` endpoint, you can use the following `POST` request format.
 This example uses the `semantic` search type.
+You alse can use `keywords` or `hybrid` passing it in attribute `search_type` to see differents results.

 #### Request: